Transcribe!

 Transcribe uses the 'soundfile name' to create automatic pairing (that's all it needs to do so.)
 It uses the 'soundfile's location' to create specific pairing.

-Broken pairing (this happens with ALL shared files)
+Broken pairing — always happens with shared files!

 Sometimes Transcribe will be temporarily unable find a soundfile on your computer, but it can learn ... and you can easily teach it.
 Just make sure you've purchased the companion recording before proceeding.
 The file does need to exist on your computer.